cgrady3/cs2-test-cases/README.md

 # CS2 Test Cases
-This repository contains student-made test cases for Professor Szumlanski's programming assignments from his Spring CS2 course.
+This repository contains student-made test cases for Professor Szumlanski's programming assignments from his Spring 2021 Computer Science 2 course.

 To use these test cases:
 1. Clone this repo into a directory